luxigo/rmllnow/README.md

 Click on a conference description to display the event details, click on the arrow button to display the next conference details.

-Don't hesitate to ask additional features or submit push requests.
+Don't hesitate to ask additional features, submit pull requests or report issues :-)